 Advertising innovation means content innovations too

-This is the case of sponsored content, that has the advantage of being in line with the editorial criteria of the publisher and attracting customers keen to engage with the product or the brand.
-This is the reason why branded and sponsored content ROI is usually higher than the one provided by other forms of advertising.
+This is the case of sponsored content.
+It has the advantage of being in line with the editorial criteria of the publisher.
+But also, of attracting customers keen to engage with the product or the brand.
+This is the reason why branded and sponsored content ROI is usually higher than in other forms of advertising.

-Apart from the many advantages that sponsored content has for advertisers, such as brand awareness, trustworthiness, relevance, visibility, etc., this type of content could become a key asset for publishers to diversify their revenue streams and even to build a solid future.
+Sponsored content has many advantages for advertisers, such as brand awareness, trustworthiness, relevance, visibility, etc. But there is something very important too.
+This type of content could become a key asset for publishers.
+Why?
+Because it makes it possible to diversify their revenue streams and even to build a solid future.

 Since audiences are limited and many publishers have already hit peak paywalls and subscriptions, publishers need to work on monetization models that include advertising and content innovations in order to keep scaling.
 Though, the main premises for this strategy to be successful are two: a highly efficient organization of production and processing and prioritizing editorial content, because it’s the association to specific journalistic standards that makes sponsored content work.
 High-quality content means authority, trust, value.